-Lecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e- learning elements 197.
-197. The basic principles of the functioning of regional economy.
-2 1 Regional economic systems.Regional economic development models.
+No. ted in terms of the number of contact hours and the them Lecture contact hours (including seminars, discussions) Topic Full-time studies Part-time studies Part-time studies with e- learning elements 201.
+The basic principles of the functioning of regional economy.
+Regional economic systems.
+Regional economic development models.
+10 2 1

-Lecture conta act hours (inclu ding seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e- learning elements 198.
+I .
+1 /: 1 Lecture contact hours (including seminars, discussions) No. Topic Full-time studies Part-time studies Part-time studies with e- learning elements 202.
 Latvian State and the European Union's administrative territorial division.
 Retrospective view of regional reforms in Latvia and the EU.
-The place of local government in public administration system.
-10 6 1 199.
-Regions and territories.
-Classification of territorial units in the EU and Latvia.
+10 6 1 The place of local government in public administration system.
+203. Regions and territories.
+10 6 4 Classification of territorial units in the EU and Latvia.
 The substance and use of the territorial development index.
 Territorial development planning.
 Free economic zones.
-10 6 4 200.
-The methods of regional economy analysis.
+204. The methods of regional economy analysis.
 Macroeconomic indicators of regional development.
 Regional economic development determinants.
-10 6 4 201.
+10 6 4 205.
 Regional economic development policy.
 Regional policy of the EU.
 Latvian regional policy.
 Regional development in Latvia.
 8 4 2 Total: 48 24 12